pluzinc/03_external_libraries/README.md

 To create this simple website, I followed the guide for [Creating a scene](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene)

-I get the rotatin cube to work but hide it in my later development, if you want to see that, simply  take "//" out of this line of code:
+I get the rotating cube to work but hide it in my later development, if you want to see that, simply  take "//" out of this line of code:

     //scene.add(cube);

 And you should be able to see the rotating cube.